Arshad221b/Arshad221b/README.md

 # Hi, I’m Arshad Kazi

-I’m a Data Scientist with some industry experience.
+I’m a Computer Vision Engineer with some industry experience.
 These are the projects/experiments I do in my free time (purely out of interest).
 For more professional (/industrial) info please refere to my [linkedin](https://www.linkedin.com/in/arshad221b/) profile.

 I’m particularly interested in computer vision and multi-model systems that understand the world by looking at it.
 I love understanding these systems from the inside out.
 Instead of just using models, I rebuild them to learn how they actually work.